-The Courtesan and the Libertine
+The Courtesan, the Libertine and the Spy

 This naked, reclining woman shown below could be Nell Gwyn, the mistress of Charles II.
 Or not… Nowadays, art historians alternate between her and the King’s earlier mistress, Barbara Villiers, shown above, who had several children by the King.
 You be the judge.
 Is it the same woman?

-This painting is by Dutch master Peter Lely, official artist to Charles II, from the 1660’s.
+This painting is by Dutch master Sir Peter Lely, official artist to Charles II, from the 1660’s or 1670's.
 Those same art historians think the King concealed it behind a secret sliding panel in the royal bedchamber at the Palace of Whitehall, not least because Villiers was already married, but also because she was as promiscuous as he was.
-It was the heyday of the courtesan and the libertine.
-(By 1698, the Palace of Whitehall was enormous, but it was destroyed by fire that year.)
+If it was Nell Gwynn, she was a mere actress (albeit a very successful one, in Restoration comedies).

 Villiers lived to be 69.
 Not so her male equivalent, John Wilmot, the Earl of Rochester, to whom she was related.
 By the age of 33 he was dying (in 1680), possibly from syphilis and alcoholism.
 But his erotic poetry is startling even today, which is why it’s been available really only since the 1960’s.
 A couple of his more catchy poems include “Signior Dildo” and “Mistress Knight’s Advice to the Duchess of Cleveland in Distress of a Prick.”
 Here is a sample from “The Imperfect Enjoyment” – imperfect because, as the last two lines show, lovers have to take a break from it sometimes.